Have you done an interview on Zoom or Skype and felt like it could have gone a lot better?

 One of the most difficult things about a Zoom or Skype video conference call interview is knowing where to look.

-If you look at the person you are talking to then the camera doesn’t capture your eye contact for them.
+If you look at the person you are talking to (or yourself on the screen) then the camera probably won’t capture your eye contact for the interviewer.

-If you look into the camera then you don’t get to see the body language or facial reactions of the interviewer.
+But if you look into the camera then you don’t get the advantage of seeing the body language or facial reactions of the interviewer.

 2. Set up a Professional Background